3bst0r/Computer-Graphics/Merry_Go_Round/README.txt

 SEMI-AUTO Mode:
 	Translate the camera just like in manual mode.
 	By using the arrow keys the camera moves in a circle around the center.

+You can always reset the camera by pressing '0'.